Music isn’t about fame and fortune or being on the telly, nor can it be quantified; some things are simply art for art’s sake.

 And so, on my seventeenth birthday, I joined a commune and spent the next ten years travelling the world, with a guitar in hand.
 Like any self-respecting troubadour, I sang for my supper and a place to rest my head: I’m still singing for my supper.

-I also perform with The Frantastics.
+I also perform with both The Frantastics and The Franimals.